aptise/peter_sslers/README.md

 1. An admin dashboard allows you to upload certificates (in a triplet of Cert, Signing Key, CA-Chain)
 2. An admin dashboard allows you to initiate LetsEncrypt certificate signing.
 Upload a list of domains, your LetsEncrypt account key, and private key used for signing/serving, and the system will generate the CSR and perform all the verifications.
-3. An admin dashboard allows you to proxy the acme-challenges that LetsEncrypt issues for manual verification
+3. A public interface allows you to proxypass the acme-challenges that LetsEncrypt issues for manual verification. (ie, run this behind nginx)
+4. You can run the 'webserver' on a private IP, and `curl` data into it via the commandline or miscellaneous scripts

 ## Output

 1. All the keys & certs are viewable in a wonderfully connected RDMBS browser.
 2. Any keys/certs/chains can be queried in PEM & DER formats.
 3. All the certificates are checked to track their validity dates, so you can search and re-issue
+4. This can "prime" a Redis cache with SSL Cert info in several formats.
+A LUA script for OpenResty is included that enables dynamic SSL certs.

 ## Management